Esquire's Interview with Megan Fox Is the Worst Thing Ever Written

 Megan Fox is good looking.
 There are various photos of her throughout the article that back this up.
 But just in case it's not clear, the author breaks down her beauty in a number of riiiiiiiidiculous ways.
 Including:

-"[Her skin is] the color the moon possesses in the thin air of northern winters."
+"[Her skin is] the colour the moon possesses in the thin air of northern winters."

 "Megan Fox is a bombshell.
 To be a bombshell in 2013 is to be an antiquity, an old-world relic, like movie palaces or fountain pens or the muscle cars of the 1970s or the pinball machines in the basement.
 Bombshells once used to roam the cultural landscape like buffalo, and like buffalo they were edging toward extinction."